Rays vs. Blue Jays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has seven doubles, a triple, 11 home runs, 24 walks and 37 RBI (53 total hits).
-He's also stolen five bases.
+- Randy Arozarena has recorded 53 hits with seven doubles, a triple, 11 home runs and 25 walks.
+He has driven in 37 runs with five stolen bases.

 Arozarena Recent Games